MichaelO1993/PACBED-CNN/README.md

 The **outputs** of the script are trained models (h5-file) and a corresponding pandas dataframe, which contains the labels for the prediction.
 These are saved in the same location as the dataframe.

 An optional validation of the training can be done.
-The output of the datagenerator can be plotted to check, if the data augmentation is suitable for the simulated PACBEDs, and a confusion matrix (predicted vs true) can be plotted.
+The output of the data generator can be plotted to check, if the data augmentation is suitable for the simulated PACBEDs, and a confusion matrix (predicted vs true) can be plotted.
 The matrix can be used to see, if predicted values are far from the true value.
 (This would be more problematic as wrong predicted but close values.)

-# Prediction
-The CNN_Prediction.py predict the thickness and mistilt of a measured PACBED (dm4-format).

-The **input** for this script is the path and name of the measured PACBED-file and the folder, which contains the CNN-models and labels for the system with the correct conditions (electron energy, crystal, orientation, ...).

-The script centers the measured PACBED by finding the center of mass and scales it iterative with the scale CNN-model.
-After this, the thickness and mistilt are predicted with CNN-models.

-The **output** are the predicted thickness value and predicted the mistilt value.

-An optional validation of the prediction contains:
-  - Preprocessing: Comparison of the original PACBED with the scaled, resized and normalized PACBED
-  - Prediction output: Plotting the output of the thickness and mistilt model
-  - Comparison of the scaled PACBED with the predicted simulated PACBED (for this, dataframe and the simulated PACBEDs are required)

 # Example data